Reporting in CI

-Playwright tests parallelization using shards and reporting the results to Currents
+Playwright Sharding and reporting the results to Currents

 By default, Playwright runs the test files in parallel using several worker processes that run on the same machine (see Playwright docs).
 In addition to machine-level parallelization with workers, you can split the spec files between multiple machines using sharding.